icomefromthenet/PointsMachine/README.md

 ```

-After we have defind a name for our points system we should consider if we need any SystemZones.
+After we have defind the system basic details we should consider if we need any SystemZones.

-A System has Zones these zones should be mutually exclusive to each other for example sales territories.
-These zones are used to further filter which rules should apply to a score.
+I best analogy is sales territories these zones are used to further filter which rules should apply and like territories should be mutually exclusive.

-For our Raid Calcualtor I'm going to use character classes.
+For our Raid Calcualtor I am going to use character classes a setup might go like.

 ```php